 In general, fuel injectors are hard wearing and with a little care can often last the life of the engine.
 Like any other engine part, regular maintenance is the key to keeping them going.
 If you plan on running up high mileage on your car, then there are a few things you can do to help.

-If you are a high mileage driver or if your engine is underperforming or randomly misfiring, it may be caused by bad fuel injectors.
-Getting them serviced by a qualified injector specialist can save you money in the long term.
-Just remember that Diagnosing any problems quickly will help prevent further damage to the injector and the engine.
+If your car has covered a lot of miles or ifyour engine is underperforming or randomly misfiring, it may be caused by bad fuel injectors.
+Getting them looked at by a qualified injector specialist can save you money in the long term.
+Just remember that Diagnosing any problems quickly will help prevent further damage to the injector, the fuel system and the engine.